Heart of a Book

 ★★★★☆

 I absolutely loved JavaScript in 20 Minutes: (Coffee Break Series)!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about webgpu, but by chapter 3 I was completely hooked.
-The way the author explains Books is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Web Development & Design.
-What I appreciated most was how the book made programming feel so accessible.
+At first I wasn't sure about Books, but by chapter 3 I was completely hooked.
+The way the author explains Programming is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in JavaScript.
+What I appreciated most was how the book made JavaScript feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★